AndreyAD1/telemetry-adapter/telemetry-adapter/README.md

    This command will run device emulators (`sensor-fleet`), an SQS queue, a Kinesis stream (`localstack`), and this service.
-3. When you update a service code, the application will immediately restart with updated code
+3. When you update a service code, the application will immediately restart with the updated code.

 ### Tests
-TODO - There are no tests in the project yet.
+TODO: There are no tests in the project yet.